By Albert Martens

 Then the Ranger escort spotted a big bear approaching right on the road.
 It was about 25 metres from two runners who stopped, thinking, “Where do we go?”
 The Ranger shot his gun, but the bear kept coming.
 Even the experienced Ranger became a bit concerned.
 But finally, the bear steered off the road and left.
 A bit further down the road, the same runners had to stop on the road and wait for the mama bear with her two cubs to cross of the road.
 It’s possible these encounters influenced the runners’ pace a bit.

 Every runner got to see a bear or two from about 100 metres.
 The Polar Bear Marathon lived up to its name.

 The running route (out and back) is a beautiful road, with a good section along the Hudson’s Bay, witnessing the crashing waves hitting the shoreline.
 Running in the falling snow and seeing the one-sided “Charlie Brown” pine trees is impressive.
 These are views the runners will not forget soon.

 Some runners finished the half marathon at km 21.1 and others finished the full 42.2 km marathon distance, and one completed the ultra of 50 kilometers.

-Albert Martens (Steinbach EMC) serves with Athletes in Action.
+Albert and Edna Martens (Steinbach EMC) serve in Manitoba with Athletes in Action.